The site is temporarily down due to maintenance. Sorry for the inconvenience.

 How to reduce the risk of diabetes? | Useful tips

-Lifestyle changes are an important factor in preventing type 2 diabetes.
-Prevention plays a special role when a person belongs to a risk group: overweight or obese, high cholesterol or a family history of diabetes.
+Lifestyle changes are an important factor in the prevention of type 2 diabetes.
+Prevention plays a special role in cases where a person belongs to a risk group: is overweight or obese, has high cholesterol, or has a family history of the disease.

-If prediabetes is diagnosed—high blood sugar that does not reach the diabetes threshold—lifestyle changes can prevent or significantly delay the onset of diabetes.
+If you are diagnosed with prediabetes – high blood sugar levels that do not reach the threshold for diabetes – lifestyle changes can prevent or significantly delay the development of the disease.

 1. weight loss

-A reduction of about 7% of body weight reduces the risk of developing diabetes by almost 60%.
+Losing about 7% of your body weight reduces your risk of developing diabetes mellitus by almost 60%.
 People diagnosed with prediabetes should lose at least 7-10% of their body weight.
-Losing more weight further increases the health benefits.
+Losing more weight increases the health benefits even more.

 Weight loss is recommended under the supervision of a physician, with healthy short-term goals.
 A loss of 0.5 to 0.9 kg per week is normal.